 For many years a car stereo was a car stereo, it came with a radio, CD player and an AUX input socket to connect your phone to play music.
 So at Ready2Talk we made our super popular PA 5 Series PA systems that easily connected into the AUX socket and they worked great!

-Today, many vehicle manufacturers are supplying stereos that are more integrated into the vehicles with heater controls, safety options, Sat Nav, internet and the new HD FM radios.
-But most importantly, they removed the AUX input socket.
+Today, many vehicle manufacturers are supplying stereos that are more integrated into the vehicles, with heater controls, safety options, Sat Nav, internet and the new HD FM radios.
+But most importantly, many have removed the AUX input socket and in the new vehicles that still come with one, there is an echo when connecting our original PA 5 into the AUX (please read below for the explanation).
 In these cases, this means we have to rethink PA options a bit and this opens up some great questions.

-We are often asked about connecting a PA through USB, also about making a headset that connects into the stereo through Bluetooth?
+We are often asked about connecting a PA through USB, also offering a headset that connects into the stereo through Bluetooth?
 This would make way too much sense, but unfortunately it is not possible, here are the reasons why.

 1) USB sockets are used for digital information and the sound coming out of a PA is analogue.
 Although you can get USB to 3.5mm mic adaptor boxes for computers, the van stereos don’t have the software to support the conversion.